indiana-university/rivet-source/src/components/pagination/README.md

 ### Accessible dynamic pagination

 This article on [a11ymatters.com](http://a11ymatters.com) has some really good tips on implementing dynamic `aria-label`(s) on pagination items based on how many pages are returned.

+## Implementation notes

+When using the `is-disabled` class to create pagination links that appear to be disabled, add a `tabindex="-1"` attribute to the a tag so that it removes the disabled link from the tab order.
+It's also advisable to use JavaScript to disable the link's default functionality with the `preventDefault()` method.